 Title IX FAQ

-A Student Defense Attorney Answers Important Title IX Questions
+A Student Defense Attorney Answers Important Title IX Defense Questions

 The looming specter of a Title IX investigation (and the hearing process) can be nerve-wracking for the accused student and their family that could be greatly mitigating with the help of an experienced student defense attorney.
 The accusation of sexual misconduct under Title IX could lead to significant penalties that include a lengthy period of academic suspension, expulsion from school and mandatory counseling on sexual misconduct, among various other punishments.
 Additionally, despite the fact that the actual content of the investigation and hearings is not a public matter, media speculation and negativity will undoubtedly lead to a negative social stigma for the student and family, even if the underlying allegations are proven to be false.
 Finally, accused students face the realization that they may need to report adverse findings on future school applications, background investigations, and job applications for the rest of their lives.

-Before We Begin, Our Student Defense Lawyers Encourage You to Stay Calm During the Title IX Investigation
+Before We Begin, Our Student Defense Attorney Encourages You to Stay Calm During the Title IX Investigation

 It is important that you remain calm throughout the Title IX process.
 Understandably, the prospect of a dispute is intimidating, if not downright frightening.
 There is reason to be optimistic, however, so long as you can obtain qualified assistance.
 Though there are many frustrations and challenges that you are likely to encounter along the way, it is possible to successfully navigate the dispute with the aid of a skilled student defense attorney who understands the in-and-outs of Title IX investigations and hearings.
 Even if the school gets it wrong and finds against the accused student, it may be possible to challenge the result in court.